Universal behaviour of $\alpha$-viscosity in black hole accretion discs

 Because slim disc models use the classic Shakura-Sunyaev ansatz for the stress (\ref{eqn:Shakura-Sunyaev-prescription}), the currently used slim disc values of $F(r)$ are not realistic.
-A more realistic description of the stress in slim discs is needed.
+A more sophisticated description of the stress in slim discs is needed.

+The importance of the plunging region emission has been recognised by many authors in both analytical and numerical studies \citep{krolikWhereInnerEdge2002, shafeeThreeDimensionalSimulationsMagnetized2008a, 2010MNRAS.408..752P, moralesteixeiraGeneralRelativisticRadiation2018, 2022MNRAS.515..775H, mummeryAccretionInnermostStable2023}.
+It was also demonstrated that the plunging region emission is important for the spin estimation in black hole binaries \citep[e.g.,][]{reynoldsObservationalConstraintsBlack2021,2022MNRAS.514..780W,mummeryRapidBlackHole2025,2025ApJ...980..203D,zdziarskiSpinsBlackHoles2026}.
+In those works, when a viscosity prescription is adopted, $\alpha$ is assumed to be constant throughout the disc, including the plunging region.
+Our formula extends this prescription by adopting a more physically motivated radial dependence of $\alpha$, with vanishing stress at the black hole horizon (as in slim discs) and with a maximum at the photon orbit, which more accurately reflects the behaviour of the accreting gas and magnetic fields in the vicinity of the event horizon.

-\section{Our $\vc \alpha$-prescription formula}
+\section{Our $\alpha$-prescription formula}